 The Working Group discussed the option of using ‘hard’ letters that stressed the prospect of disconnection, de-energisation or discontinuation of supply as a means of incentivising unregistered customers to proactively contact a Supplier to agree a supply contract.
 The prospect of de-energisation forms part of the arrangements proposed by DCP 209, however, it should be noted that the intent of DCP 209 is to get such customers registered rather than de-energised and some unregistered customers are in an unregistered/untraded status as innocent ‘victims’ of failed Party registration processes.

 The DCP 209 RFI asked Parties to consider a series of scenarios that may cause a consumer to be unregistered.
-Following consideration of the RFI responses, the Working Group determined that insufficient information was available to clearly identify all the causes of unregistered consumers and agreed to concentrate on resolving cases that arose; hence the focus on identification and communication rather than addressing root causes at this time.
+Following consideration of the RFI responses, the Working Group determined that insufficient information was available to clearly identify all the causes of unregistered customers and agreed to concentrate on resolving cases that arose; hence the focus on identification and communication rather than addressing root causes at this time.

-The Working Group considered that following the introduction of the DCP 209 communication process, more information on the number of unregistered consumers and the type of scenarios which led to unregistered consumers could be recorded by industry parties.
+The Working Group considered that following the introduction of the DCP 209 communication process, more information on the number of unregistered customers and the type of scenarios which led to unregistered customers could be recorded by industry parties.
 Thus, allowing for a potential consequential change on the causation of this issue to be addressed at a future date.

 The DCP 209 Working Group agreed to seek legal advice on whether a distributor could threaten to de-energise an unregistered premises even if the connection was safe.
-The Working Group received legal advice on the drafting of the best practice letter templates that advice included that such letters could include the prospect of discontinuation of supply i.e. in order for a ‘hard’ letter to consumers to be effective.
+The Working Group received legal advice on the drafting of the best practice letter templates that advice included that such letters could include the prospect of discontinuation of supply i.e. in order for a ‘hard’ letter to customers to be effective.

 The DCP 209 Working Group issued a consultation to seek industry party’s views on the new proposed DCUSA Schedule and proposed template letters on the 01 May 2015.